Eden-06/formalCROM/README.md

 * Python >= 2.7.3 (see [Python Installation](https://www.python.org/downloads/release/python-279/) for more Information.)

+## Structure of the Repository

+The repository contains three files, whereas:

+* **crom.py** contains the full reference implementation including classes, such as *CROM*, *CROI*, *ConstraintModel*, and auxiliary functions
+* **cromtest.py** is a test suite build to test the implementation of all the axioms with both positive and negative cases.
+* **cromexample.py** implements an example model with constraints, two of its instances, and evaluates their well-formedness, compliance, and validity, respectively

 ## Reference Implementation

 The reference implementation is encapsulated in the **crom.py**